dataPulverizer/KernelMatrixBenchmark/README.md

 Efforts were made to avoid non-standard libraries while implementing these kernel functions.
 The reasons for this are:

 * It is completely transparent and shows how each language works.
+This article is about the programming languages and what the reader can expect in terms of performance and other factors discussed later.
+Packages can sometimes give a false impression about what using a programming language is like.
 * Packages outside standard libraries can go extinct so avoiding external libraries keeps the article and code relevant.
 * Making it easy for a reader after installing the language to copy and run the code.
 Having to install external libraries can be a bit of a "faff".

 ### Chapel